-Standard rates
+Interest rates

-After any promotional period, or for transactions that don't have a promotional period, you will be charged our standard variable interest rates.
+You will be charged our standard variable interest rates.
 These are currently:

 - 18.2% (variable) on purchases;

 - 18.2% (variable) on balance transfers; and

 - 27.9% (variable) on cash or cash-related payments.

 We charge interest from the date we add each transaction or charge to your account - which may not be the same as the date you made the transaction - until you have fully repaid the amount you owe.
 We work out interest daily and add it to your account on the next statement date.
 If you repay your statement balance (including all promotional balances) in full by the due date, we won't charge interest on purchases shown on that statement - provided you also paid the previous month's balance in full by the due date.
 We always charge interest on cash or cash-related payments, balance transfers and any balances to which a promotional rate applies.